 But seriously.
 Name your last great waffle.
 I don’t even think I can remember it.
 Maybe last year when I made my recipe for buttermilk waffles again?
 But I honestly don’t think I’ve used my waffle maker in our new house.
 In fact, I had to search boxes in the basement for it to test this recipe.

 WAFFLES ARE UNDERRATED!
 Why don’t we make them more often??

 Face it– they’re better than pancakes.
 Waffles have nooks and crannies for maximum melted butter and maple syrup storage.
 You don’t have to stand there and flip each individual one; the waffle maker does all the work for ya.
 When done right, waffles are a texture freak’s dream; they’re crisp on the edges, but soft in the centers.
 I don’t even want to dream about a “crispy” pancake.
 I think that just means burnt.
 A burnt pancake.

 So yeah, waffles vs pancakes.
 There’s really no contest.

 I suppose the reason I don’t make waffles often is because they aren’t the healthiest way to begin the day.
 And aren’t those the rules?
 Always start healthy? ish?
-And if I’m going to splurge before 12pm, it’s going to be a plate of big giant cinnamon rolls or frosted donuts with enough rainbow sprinkles to make a unicorn jealous.
+And if I’m going to splurge before 12pm, it’s going to be a plate of overnight cinnamon rolls or frosted donuts with enough rainbow sprinkles to make a unicorn jealous.